 There has long been a debate about testing products within a virtual environment.
 Not just on how, but the why as well as the what to test.
 There are limits in some EULA’s as well on the reporting of such testing.
 This was the subject of the 7/25 Virtualization Security Podcast (#112 – Virtualization Security Roundtable) held Live from NSS Labs in Austin, TX.
 Where we delved into the issues of testing within a virtual environment.
 While the discussion was about security products, it is fairly straight forward to apply the concepts to other products within the virtual environment.
 Continue reading Testing within the Virtual Environment

 While at Interop, I participated in a Tech Field Day event where Spirent was talking about their new Axon product, as well as the possibility of usage of Blitz.io.
 It was an interesting discussion but it gave me some food for thought.
 As we move to cloud scale apps based on platforms such as Pivotal (EMC World was just down the street), OpenShift, and others, we need a way to test those applications at scale.
 Spirent and Ixia provide these tools, but would they be used in this new model?
 Continue reading Cloud Scale Apps, Cloud Scale Testing

 Over the last few weeks I have been struggling with automating deployment and testing of virtual desktops for my own edification.
-This struggle has pointed out automation weaknesses which need to be addressed for automation and the software defined data center to succeed and not only be deployed from software but also self-healing and all the great things we associate with SDDC, SDN, etc. But current automation has some serious flaws and weaknesses.
+This struggle has pointed out automation weaknesses which need to be addressed for automation and the software defined data center to succeed and to not only be deployed from software, but also to be self-healing and all the great things we associate with SDDC, SDN, etc. But current automation has some serious flaws and weaknesses.
 In essence, in order to automate something you must have a well known exact image from which to work.
 Continue reading Automation Weaknesses